Jadon Sancho turns 20: Dortmund and England star's stats rival Ronaldo

 The England star, heavily linked with a big-money move to the Premier League, has continued to excel in the Bundesliga and gets better with every season.

-In terms of his production, particularly when it comes to goals and assists, he is rivaling Europe's elite players and compares favorably to Cristiano Ronaldo and Kylian Mbappe in 2019-20.
+In terms of his production, particularly when it comes to goals and assists, he is rivalling Europe's elite players and compares favourably to Cristiano Ronaldo and Kylian Mbappe in 2019-20.

 With the help of Opta statistics, we have reviewed some of the most interesting numbers from Sancho's career to date after he moved into his twenties.